-2. Ask your puppy’s breeder, foster home or shelter for their tips.
+2. Questions to ask your puppy’s breeder, foster home or shelter:

-- Ask your breeder or shelter to introduce your puppy to a crate so she’s somewhat used to it.
+- Can you introduce the puppy to a crate so they’re somewhat used to it?

 - Ask the breeder or shelter for other suggestions – they are likely experienced in this!

 3. Stay strong and ignore your puppy’s whining.

 - Ignore the crying!
 Very important.